Mind Stuff — The Next Frontier in your Yoga Practice

 Photons are quantum particles that can be expressed as particles or electromagnetic waves — depending upon what you are looking for.

 If you are looking for a particle it will behave as a particle — matter.

 If you are looking for a wave, it will behave as a wave — energy.

 Photons can be matter or energy, depending on what you are looking for, is this mind power influencing it’s behavior?

 Biophotons are photons that emit a very weak light that all living beings have, they are classified as UPEs or ultra weak photon emissions.

-Biophotons are stored and concentrated in our DNA
+Biophotons are stored and concentrated in our DNA.

-Biophotons act as communicators in our body (and possibly outside of our body!).
+Biophotons act as communicators in our body (and outside of our body!).
 They are connected to vitality as biophotons helps our cells and organs communicate wirelessly and very fast — kinda like wifi.
-As I mentioned before; normally information and nutrients get in a cell only in a lock and key method — the receptors act as a lock and certain nutrient’s molecular form acts as a key that allow only that molecular form to enter a cell.
+Normally information and nutrients get in a cell only in a lock and key method, the receptors act as a lock and certain nutrient’s molecular form acts as a key that allow only that molecular form to enter a cell.

 There are some different theories about how we get biophotons, one is through digestion processes — which might be connected to “light in food”.
 Another theory is that we absorb these biophotons from the sun through our skin, eyes/pineal gland, and from food we eat.

-Interestingly damaged DNA can not hold onto biophotons either, and leaks about 20% of their biophotons resulting in higher oxidation and free radicals.
+Interestingly damaged DNA can not hold onto biophotons, and leaks about 20% of their biophotons resulting in higher oxidation and free radicals.
 Yoga and meditation have been found to reduce the leaking of the damaged DNA — and even help the DNA repair itself and reduce free radicals and the loss of biophotons.